Silver Strand State Preschool

 - Child’s immunization record (Signed/stamped by a physician or other medical professional)

-- Family’s current proof of income for all employed parents/guardians:
+- Family’s current proof of income for all employed parents/guardians (Not required for Tuition Program):

 Military LES statement